Keyboard shortcuts

 • We ran 10 nodes, each with 4 CPU cores.

-• Each processes ~3,000 queries per second (QPS), payload was ~3KB JSON
+• Each processes ~4,000 queries per second (QPS), payload is ~3KB JSON

+To make routing fast, we decided to load all the routing rules into a map[string]string when the process started.
+It worked beautifully at first.
 But over time as the routing rule set grew, and things got weird.
 We noticed periodic CPU spikes across the nodes.
-At first, the Prometheus monitoring charts looked okay because metrics were averaged over a 5-minute interval, which smoothed out the spikes.
-Eventually, we saw increased tail latency (P99).
+At first, the Prometheus monitoring charts looked okay because metrics were averaged over a 5-minute interval, which smoothed out the spikes

 Then I used pprof to see where the CPU time was going.
 I expected to see JSON parsing taking up the time.
 Instead, I saw runtime.gcDrainMarkWorker and runtime.gcDrainMarkWorkerIdle dominating the CPU profile.
 The GC was working overtime just to check a large map what would never run out of scope

-Here is the workflow of the old system: Incoming Request -> Go HTTP server -> Lookup rule in Large Map -> Forward to Upstream
+Here is the workflow of the old system:

 Reproducing the Issue